DonnotPanic/Epistemophilia/content/posts/CPS-tutorial-for-kindergarteners.md

 reset (shift f >>= k) = reset (f (evalCont . k))
 ```

-The best way to illustrate is by giving examples:
+The best way to illustrate is to give some examples:

 ```haskell
 -- liftM2 :: Monad m => (a1 -> a2 -> r) -> m a1 -> m a2 -> m r